neutrium/quantity/README.md

 ## How does it differ from JS-quantities?

 NeutriumJS.Quantity features an extended unit set and as of version 2.0.0 is ready for use in Typescript projects.
-Additionally several auxilary functions such as formatting have been removed to allow better focus on unit conversion (these may be added back at a latter date as separate modules.
+Additionally several auxilary functions such as formatting have been removed to allow better focus on unit conversion (these may be added back at a latter date as separate modules).

 ## Getting Started